-Bet Angel is actually well set up to help you achieve this as you can run automation and/or spreadsheets in the background while you carry on with your normal trading.
+Bet Angel is well set up to help you achieve this, as you can run automation and/or spreadsheets in the background while you carry on with your everyday trading.
 Therefore new data piles up in the background for you to look at later.

-Collecting data in this way allows you to reflect on what happened in prior years, but it can also tell you how the market is changing and anticipate future change.
-As the festival gets underway I’ll make an effort to blog what I see, so you should be able to see my observations.
+Collecting data in this way allows you to reflect on what happened in prior years, but it can also tell you how the market is changing and anticipate future changes.
+As the festival gets underway, I’ll try to blog what I see, so you should be able to see my observations.

-I still screen record my trading!
+I still screen-record my trading!

-When that roar goes up at the Cheltenham racecourse, my first video will have been complete and I’ll be looking at the data at the end of the session.
-Recording the screen and my trading software gives me the chance to relive the meeting again and remember what it felt like.
-I’ve already watched last years races and it brought back a lot of memories, mainly good it has to be said 🙂
+When that roar goes up at the Cheltenham racecourse, my first video will have been complete, and I’ll be looking at the data at the end of the session.
+Recording the screen and my trading software gives me a chance to ‘re-live’ the meeting again and remember what it felt like.
+I’ve already watched last year’s races, and it brought back many memories.

 General Cheltenham observations

-Plenty of conventional betting, Betfair trading and the odd lay bet in the big fields.
-So while Cheltenham is view favorable, it often doesn’t suit peoples individual trading styles.
-On average last year, each race reached £4.5m, so that ranks around nine times greater than the average race.
+Plenty of conventional betting, Betfair trading, and the odd lay bet in the big fields.
+So while Cheltenham is viewed favourably, it often doesn’t suit people’s trading styles.
+On average last year, each race traded over £4m, ranking around nine times greater than the average race.

 The festival is often dominated by competitive handicaps of impenetrable complexity.
-Trying to unpick some value from that is tempting, for the potentially huge payoff, but almost impossible.
+Trying to unpick some value from that is tempting for the potentially huge payoff but almost impossible.
 Make sure you leave the traditional betting on the other side of the book!

-Don’t forget the bread and butter meetings
+Don’t forget the bread-and-butter meetings.

-So never forget that 75% of all races are grades 4-6, that’s where your year is made or lost.
-While we are still awaiting spring, there is still plenty around to get tucked into and build up that trading bank ahead of the big meetings.
+So never forget that 75% of all races are grades 4-6; that’s where your year is made or lost.
+While we are still awaiting spring, plenty is around to get tucked into and build up that trading bank ahead of the big meetings.